matweldon/astro-blog/src/content/blog/week3.md

 There's a lot going on here.
 Here, the gradient attributes on the parameters are zeroed explicitly which was more intuitive to me, but still didn't explain why the gradients don't just overwrite by default.
 The LLM explained why the `with torch.no_grad():` block was needed.
 Because Pytorch normally records any mathematical operations on tensors that might contribute to the gradients, you have to specifically tell Pytorch not to do this when iterating over the parameters.

-Using Pytorch for linear regression is like using a sledgehammer to crack a nut (and as a former econometrician I still bear the $(X^TX)^{-1}X^Ty$ that was branded into my chest, Yellowstone-style) but at this stage I'm beginning to see how the flow of computations for backpropagation works.
+At this stage I'm beginning to see how the flow of computations for backpropagation works.

 Basically, every piece of data in a Pytorch system -- including all of the parameters, the `data` and `target` (i.e. $X$ and $y$), the `output` (i.e. $\hat{y}$) and the loss -- is a `torch.tensor` object, a multi-dimensional array of numbers with additional attributes.
 When instantiated in code, each tensor records the mathematical operations (addition, multiplication, matrix multiplication etc.) that link it to other tensors, and saves a list of pointers that point backwards to the data objects it was made from.
 The LLM explained that these pointers form a huge computational graph that the gradient backpropagation traverses to accumulate (sum) gradients in the parameters, which are the leaf nodes of the graph.
-The `.backward()` method is just called on the loss because the loss is the root node of this graph.
+The `.backward()` method is just called on the loss because the loss is the root node of the graph.
 In fact, the `.backward()` method can be called on any scalar tensor object.

 Then I had an idea: last week I built a decision tree classifier, and what I learned from that experience is that LLMs are very good at writing recursive functions to traverse graphs.
 Why don't I just get the LLM to visualise this computational graph for me?